Immersive Volumetric Video Playback: Near-RT Resource Allocation and O-RAN-based Implementation: Abstract

 \section{Abstract}

-Immersive volumetric video streaming in extended reality (XR) demands ultra-low motion-to-photon (MTP) latency, which conventional edge-centric architectures struggle to meet due to per-frame compute-intensive rendering tightly coupled with user motion.
-To address this challenge, we propose an Open Radio Access Network (O-RAN)-integrated playback framework that jointly orchestrates radio, compute, and content resources.
-The system formulates the rendered-pixel ratio as a continuous control variable and jointly optimizes it over Open Cloud (O-Cloud) compute, gNB transmit power, and bandwidth under a Weber-Fechner quality of experience (QoE) model, explicitly balancing resolution, computation, and latency.
+Immersive volumetric video streaming in extended reality (XR) demands ultra-low motion-to-photon (MTP) latency, which conventional edge-centric architectures struggle to meet due to per-frame computationally intensive rendering tightly coupled with user motion.
+To address this challenge, we propose an Open Radio Access Network (O-RAN)-integrated playback framework that jointly orchestrates radio, compute, and content resources in near real-time (Near-RT) control loop.
+The system formulates the content-hit (rendered-pixel) ratio as a continuous control variable and jointly optimizes it over the Open Cloud (O-Cloud) compute, gNB transmit power, and bandwidth under a Weber-Fechner quality of experience (QoE) model, explicitly balancing resolution, computation, and latency.
 A Soft Actor-Critic (SAC) agent with structured action decomposition and QoE-aware reward shaping resolves the resulting high-dimensional control problem.
-Experiments on a 5G O-RAN testbed and system simulations show that SAC reduces median MTP latency by approximately $18\%$ and improves both mean QoE and fairness, demonstrating the feasibility of RIC-driven joint radio-compute-content control for scalable, latency-aware immersive streaming.
+Experiments on a 5G O-RAN testbed and system simulations show that SAC reduces median MTP latency by more than $11\%$ and improves both mean QoE and fairness, demonstrating the feasibility of RAN Intelligent Controller (RIC)-driven joint radio-compute-content control for scalable, latency-aware immersive streaming.